Arabic

 Overview and Contact Information

 The Arabic program at Mount Holyoke is a part of the Five College Arabic Language Initiative.
 The coursework focuses on developing skills in reading, writing, listening, and speaking Arabic as well as in Arab culture.
-The program offers a full year of Arabic instruction.
-Students can pursue advanced studies of Arabic in the Five College Consortium.
+The program offers a full year of Arabic instruction; further study is offered through the Five College Consortium.
+Students can also study abroad in Arabic-speaking countries through fall, spring, or yearlong programs.
+The McCulloch Center for Global Initiatives maintains a current list of programs offered.
 Students who study Arabic may choose to complete the minor in Arabic or the major in Middle Eastern Studies for which language study is a principal component.

 See Also